-Posting Summary: The Office of Diversity and Engagement (ODE) in the School of Engineering and Applied Sciences seeks candidates for multiple Program Directors supporting dynamic portfolios of activities and initiatives supporting underrepresented and underserved students.
+Posting Summary: The School of Engineering and Applied Sciences seeks candidates for a Program Director supporting a portfolio of activities and initiatives supporting underrepresented and underserved students.
 Overall duties may include student advising, counseling, and engagement, program development and management, strategic diversity, and serving as an advocate and champion for undergraduate and graduate students from underrepresented groups.

 Master's degree required with a preference for degrees in student affairs, higher education, or counseling.
 1-3 years of relevant experience required.
 Some evening and weekend work required.